Other topics dealing with moral truths:

 beliefs.
 Many teach that their own set is absolutely true and that others are at least

 partly false.
-An inter-faith consensus on which set is absolutely true cannot be reached.
+An inter-faith consensus on absolute moral truths cannot be reached.
 For

 that their moral truths are thus absolutely true.
-However, many Muslims believe that their
+Meanwhile, many Muslims believe that their

 set of beliefs and moral truths are absolutely true.
-Since the two differ, at least one group's
+Since the two differ greatly, at least one group's

 beliefs: a Christian Identity believer